insafhamdi/Plant-disease-detection/README.md

 # Plant Leaf Disease Detection

-This project leverages a 9-layer deep convolutional neural network (CNN) to identify various plant leaf diseases from images.
+This project leverages a 7-layer deep convolutional neural network (CNN) to identify various plant leaf diseases from images.
 This is a significant contribution to agricultural research and practical applications in crop management.

 ## Project Contents

 1. **Dataset**: A dataset containing 61,486 images of plant leaves, both diseased and healthy.
-2. **Deep Learning Model**: A 9-layer CNN model developed to classify the images into 39 distinct leaf health categories.
+2. **Deep Learning Model**: Two 7-layer CNN models developed to classify the images into 39 distinct leaf health categories.
-3. **Training and Evaluation Scripts**: Python scripts used for training the model and evaluating its performance.
+3. **Training and Evaluation Scripts**: Python scripts used for training the models and evaluating their performance.
 4. **Documentation**: This README and additional documents that help understand and use the project.

 ## Dataset Details